gnebehay/schoselwette/wette/static/rules.markdown

 # Rules

 ## Payment
 The participation fee for the whole tournament is **10 EUR / 12 CHF**.
 After registration you'll get an email from team.schosel@gmail.com containing the bank transfer payment instructions.
-In case you didn't get the email please shoot us an email at the mentioned address.
+This is a manual process and might take some time.
+In case you didn't get the email 2 days after registration, please shoot us an email at the mentioned address.

 Every registered player **will be disqualified** if their participation fee is not transferred to the Schosel bank account **before the first match begins**.

+---

 ## Price Money
 The pot equals the sum of all players participation fees.
 It will be fully paid out to the best players.
 If you bet on the right outcome of matches and the final cup winner you collect points.
 If you make it to the top 3 of the score list you win some cash.
 Here's what's in for you: